How to Install Jellyfin Media Server on Debian Linux

 Step 4: Configure the Virtual Host with a Subdomain

 To configure Jellyfin with a subdomain, you’ll need a domain name.
-Providers like NameCheap or Cloudflare can help you purchase and manage domains.
+For example, providers like NameCheap or Cloudflare can help you purchase and manage domains.

 <VirtualHost *:80>